-On one level, Dayenu speaks about giving thanks to God for delivering the Israelites into the Promised Land.
+On one level, Dayenu speaks about giving thanks to God for delivering the children of Israel into the Promised Land.
 On another level, it is a message about setting limits on our expectations.
 Dayenu is about learning to be satisfied and grateful with what we have received.

 Kids: Can you think of a time when you received something in your life that you are grateful for?

 Adults: Was there a time in your life that you didn’t experience Dayenu, when you didn’t appreciate that you had received “enough,” but should have?